 What You’ll Learn

-A/B Testing is a communication type in Campaigns451 that lets you send versions of an email to a portion of your audience, and then automatically sends the “winning” version to the rest of your recipients.
+A/B Testing is a communication type in Campaigns451 that lets you send versions of an email to a portion of your audience.
+After the analytics come back for the first portion of the audience, Element451 automatically sends the “winning” version to the rest of your recipients.

-After the message is sent and the recipients have had time to open it and click links, the version with the better response rate will be labeled the winner and will be sent to the remaining people in the chosen segment.
+After the message is sent and the specified time window has elapsed (4 hours in the screenshot above), the version with the better "winning factor" (Open Rate or Clicks to View) will be labeled the winner and will be sent to the remaining people in the chosen segment.

 Create an A/B Test